 Nutritional Disadvantages of the Ketogenic Diet?

-This diet has, in all its variations, a marked imbalance of macronutrients that may, according to much of the literature, predispose in the long run to chronic ailments such as heart disease and cancer.
+This diet has, in all its variations, a marked imbalance of macronutrients that may, according to much of the literature, predispose in the long run to a myriad of chronic ailments.
 This may not need to worry someone who wants to use the ketogenic diet for a 3‐month slimming period but it would give rise to concern about longer‐term use.
 Such diets tend to be low in vitamin C. Enhanced calcium loss can also occur due to the high protein intake.
 The high uric acid produced from the protein foods may be dangerous for those predisposed to gout.
 These diets have high cholesterol content, dangerous for people with high blood cholesterol (hypercholesterolaemia).
 They often cause nausea, hypotension, and fatigue.
 There is obviously a strong case to be made for micronutrient supplementation when such diets are used.
 This need for supplements is likely to be the greatest when vegetables or fruits are not being used.

 Health Problems Associated with Ketosis